Best Database GUI Tools 2026: TablePlus, DBeaver, DataGrip, DbVisualizer

 • DataGrip: Most powerful, JetBrains IDE, $99-199/year

-• All support MySQL, PostgreSQL, SQLite, MongoDB
+• All support MySQL, PostgreSQL, SQLite, and major cloud databases

 Frequently Asked Questions